Cancer-related cognitive impairment

 Adjust your daily routine

-- Write things down: keep a to-do list or take notes.
-Use a diary or smartphone/mobile features such as reminders or alarms, store lists, etc.
+- Use a diary or smartphone/mobile features such as reminders or alarms, and to store lists

 - Do focused tasks when you feel fresher.